th2zz/url_shortener-go/README.md

-# Crisp-URL
+# url shortener go
-A URL shortener built using React, Go-Fiber and Redis.
+A URL shortener built with React, Go-Fiber.
 Live demo of the project can be found [here](https://crisp-url.netlify.app).

 ## Setup Instructions